Germany’s biggest Jewish educational and cultural complex since the Holocaust to open in Berlin

 “We’re changing the narrative about Jews in Germany,” Teichtal told The Associated Press earlier this week.

-“Too often people only think about the Holocaust and antisemitism when it comes to Jews in Germany,” the 51-year-old rabbi said.
+“Too often people only think about the Holocaust and antisemitism when it comes to Jews in Germany,” the 50-year-old rabbi said.
 “Our Jewish campus is about the future, it’s about joy, about studying and living together.”

 The Pears Jewish Campus, in the German capital’s Wilmersdorf neighborhood, officially opens on Sunday.
-The Chabad community’s 550 kindergarten, elementary and high school students who are currently spread out indifferent buildings across the city will all move to the campus when the new school year begins at the end of August.
+The Chabad community’s 550 kindergarten, elementary and high school students who are currently spread out in different buildings across the city will all move to the campus when the new school year begins at the end of August.

 In addition to the schools, the campus also will feature a movie theater and a music studio, a library, a kosher deli and a huge indoor basketball court and gym that can be turned into a lecture hall for up to 600 people or a reception hall for weddings and bar mitzvahs.